rust-lang/rust/src/doc/rustc-dev-guide/src/macro-expansion.md

 [span]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc_span/struct.Span.html

-Because macros invocations and definitions can be nested, the syntax context of a node must be a heirarchy.
+Because macros invocations and definitions can be nested, the syntax context of a node must be a hierarchy.
 For example, if we expand a macro and there is another macro invocation or definition in the generated output, then the syntax context should reflex the nesting.

 However, it turns out that there are actually a few types of context we may want to track for different purposes.
-Thus, there not just one but _three_ expansion heirarchies that together comprise the hygiene information for a crate.
+Thus, there are not just one but _three_ expansion hierarchies that together comprise the hygiene information for a crate.

-All of these heirarchies need some sort of "macro ID" to identify individual elements in the chain of expansions.
+All of these hierarchies need some sort of "macro ID" to identify individual elements in the chain of expansions.
 This ID is [`ExpnId`].
 All macros receive an integer ID, assigned continuously starting from 0 as we discover new macro calls.
-All heirarchies start at [`ExpnId::root()`][rootid], which is its own parent.
+All hierarchies start at [`ExpnId::root()`][rootid], which is its own parent.

 [`rustc_span::hygiene`][hy] contains all of the hygiene-related algorithms (with the exception of some hacks in [`Resolver::resolve_crate_root`][hacks]) and structures related to hygiene and expansion that are kept in global data.

-The actual heirarchies are stored in [`HygieneData`][hd].
+The actual hierarchies are stored in [`HygieneData`][hd].
 This is a global piece of data containing hygiene and expansion info that can be accessed from any [`Ident`] without any context.